silverioTenor/fc-kubernetes/README.md

 - nodes and more

 For this, it was necessary to create a simple server (in this case, the language used was Golang) and a Docker image.

-> You need a Docker image for testing.
-If you don't have one, you can use the following [Hello-Go](https://hub.docker.com/r/silverio24tenor/hello-go)